05 November, 2011

 Da: Yup!

 A horn from behind me awoke me from me little bit of reminiscing.
-I was glad it did because it was starting to stress me out to where instead of a small coffee I was ready to pull out of line and drive directly to the local watering hole to drown the memories.
+I was glad it did because it was starting to stress me out.
+Instead of a small coffee, I was ready to pull out of line and drive directly to the local watering hole to drown the memories.

 Gabe